Maryland Votes To Nix State Song, A Confederate Call To Arms

 Maryland was a border state in 1861, and many of its residents at the time sympathized with Randall’s call to secede from the Union.
 He wrote it as he was distraught over the shooting of a friend during a melee when Union troops marched through Baltimore on their way to Washington.

 The song begins with a hostile reference to Lincoln: “The despot’s heel is on thy shore, Maryland!
-His torch is at thy temple door, Maryland!”READ MORE: COVID-19 In Maryland: Positivity Rate Nears 5% As Hospitalizations Jump To Over 1K
+His torch is at thy temple door, Maryland!”READ MORE: FEMA Community COVID Vaccination Center Opening At Greenbelt Metro Station April 7

 Previous attempts to change it have stalled over disagreements about finding a replacement.
 This time, sponsors avoided that debate by repealing it without a replacement.